JeremySkrdlant/CaptureTheBlock/Readme.md

 currently it runs just on localhost but there are stubs to set it up to run on three sepereate networks.
 ```
+npm run compile
+npm run node
+//In a new window
 npm run deploy
 ```